"the leader always put his clients first, organising rooms, meals, keys, bags, - he made it so easy for us from the early starts to late at night.

 THE NAMIB DESERT

-The next day we enter the Namib Naukluft Desert, birdwatching en route.
-This ‘travelling day’ has developed into one of the highlights, as there are so many new birds to see.
-There may be a nesting Black Eagle or endemic Bradfield’s Swift, and if we are lucky, a party of Meercats.
+The next morning we will spend time on the escarpment above the Namib Naukluft Desert, before travelling to our lodge near the dunes.
+This ‘travelling day’ has developed into one of the many highlights of the trip, as there are so many new birds to see.
+There may be a Black Eagle, Greater Kestrel or endemic Bradfield’s Swift, Rufous-eared Warblers and if we are lucky, a party of Meerkats or some Mountain Zebra.

 An early start into the superb Sossusvlei dunes the next day allows us to search for Dune Lark, Ludwig’s Bustard and Burchell’s Courser before it gets too hot.
 Dune Lark is the only bird that can eke out a living from the red sands.
 It is located using knowledge of its critical habitat requirements.
 The dunes are the largest and most spectacular in the world.
 Rising to over 1000 feet above the surrounding plains, they hold transient mammals including Oryx and Springbok, with Aardwolf and Bat-eared Fox venturing out at night.